 The Mexican government has exercised, and continues to exercise, significant influence over the Mexican economy.
 Accordingly, Mexican governmental actions concerning the economy and state-owned enterprises could have a significant impact on Mexican private sector entities in general, as well as on market conditions, prices and returns on Mexican securities.
 The national elections held on July 2, 2018 ended six years of rule by the Institutional Revolutionary Party or PRI with the election of President Andres Manuel Lopez Obrador, a member of the Morena Party, and resulted in the increased representation of opposition parties in the Mexican Congress and in mayoral and gubernatorial positions.
-Although there have not yet been any material adverse repercussions resulting from this political change, multiparty rule is still relatively new in Mexico and could result in economic or political conditions that could materially and adversely affect BWM's operations.
+Multiparty rule is still relatively new in Mexico and could result in economic or political conditions that could materially and adversely affect BWM's operations.
 BWM cannot predict the impact that this new political landscape will have on the Mexican economy.
-Furthermore, BWM's financial condition, results of operations and prospects and, consequently, the market price for its share, may be affected by currency fluctuations, inflation, interest rates, regulation, taxation, social instability and other political, social and economic developments in or affecting Mexico.
+Furthermore, BWM's financial condition, results of operations and prospects and, consequently, the market price for our shares, may be affected by currency fluctuations, inflation, interest rates, regulation, taxation, social instability and other political, social and economic developments in or affecting Mexico.